kasys1422/diffusion-image-searcher/README_EN.md

 6. Click the "Search" button.
 7. Wait for a while as the search starts.
 (It may take more than 10 minutes depending on the number of images searched and disk access speed.)
 8. The results will be listed.
+9. Re-search with appropriate threshold values to obtain more appropriate results.

 ### Search for similar images by image
 1. Start the software.